Omnipotence paradox: Paradox is meaningless: the question is sophistry

-In 1999, Matthew Whittle asserts that it shouldn't be outside the scope of powers for an omnipotent being to make itself non-omnipotent, so indeed making a rock too heavy to lift is possible for God.
-The follow on question "Then can he lift it?" assumes that the rock has already been created, so the correct answer would be "Assuming he makes the rock, no." And if asked "Is God thus not all powerful?", the correct answer would be "God is indeed all powerful until such time as the rock is created."
+In 1999, Matthew Whittle asserts that it should not be outside the scope of powers for an omnipotent being to make itself non-omnipotent, so indeed making a rock too heavy to lift is possible for God.
+The follow-up question, "Then can he lift it?" assumes that the rock has already been created, so the correct answer would be "Assuming he makes the rock, no".
+And if asked, "Is God thus not all powerful?", the correct answer would be, "God is indeed all powerful until such time as the rock is created".
 The "Paradox" then is not really a paradox.

 Language and omnipotence

 The philosopher Ludwig Wittgenstein is frequently interpreted as arguing that language is not up to the task of describing the kind of power an omnipotent being would have.
 In his Tractatus Logico-Philosophicus, he stays generally within the realm of logical positivism until claim 6.4—but at 6.41 and following, he argues that ethics and several other issues are "transcendental" subjects that we cannot examine with language.
-Wittgenstein also mentions the will, life after death, and God—arguing that, "When the answer cannot be put into words, neither can the question be put into words."
+Wittgenstein also mentions the will, life after death, and God—arguing that, "When the answer cannot be put into words, neither can the question be put into words".

 Wittgenstein's work expresses the omnipotence paradox as a problem in semantics—the study of how we give symbols meaning.
 (The retort "That's only semantics," is a way of saying that a statement only concerns the definitions of words, instead of anything important in the physical world.)
 According to the Tractatus, then, even attempting to formulate the omnipotence paradox is futile, since language cannot refer to the entities the paradox considers.
 The final proposition of the Tractatus gives Wittgenstein's dictum for these circumstances: "What we cannot speak of, we must pass over in silence".

-Wittgenstein's approach to these problems is influential among other 20th century religious thinkers such as D. Z. Phillips.
+Wittgenstein's approach to these problems is influential among other 20th century religious thinkers such as Dewi Zephaniah Phillips.
 In his later years, however, Wittgenstein wrote works often interpreted as conflicting with his positions in the Tractatus, and indeed the later Wittgenstein is mainly seen as the leading critic of the early Wittgenstein.